Today I’m talking to Victoria Labalme. She is a performing artist and a performance coach, and I’ve never talked to a performance coach before.

 Sean: You kind of coach them before they get on stage and a lot of people listening to this podcast are creative entrepreneurs, right.
 They’re people who are going out to make their living with their art.

-So what are some of the biggest mistakes that you see entrepreneurs making on camera when they’re having difficult kind of broadcasting their message?
+What are some of the biggest mistakes that you see entrepreneurs making on camera when they’re having difficulty broadcasting their message?

 Victoria: Well, it’s a few different elements that will come up.
 One of them has to do with what I call the through-line, and that is your intention behind any communication.